UCLy/INIT/README.md

 You can find instructions to import a Turtlebot3 model here: http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/

 Refer to the wiki for various pointers on how to get started with the interactions of this project and some technical support

+A step by step documentation to install the working environment is available here https://github.com/UCLy/INIT/wiki/Configuration-de-l'environnement-de-travail (in French).